rcsb/py-rcsbsearchapi/docs/additional_examples.md

 ```

 ## Sort Example
-The Sort request option can be used to control sorting of results.
+The `sort` request option can be used to control sorting of results.
 By default, results are sorted by "score" in descending order.
 You can also sort by attribute name and apply filters.

 Example from [RCSB PDB Search API](https://search.rcsb.org/#sorting) page.